Residents of Kingston encampment face uncertain future | CBC News

 Paterson pointed to the effort the city has made to provide more low-barrier shelter spaces, adding 50 new beds in recent months.

-The new spots mean the city isn't in the same situation as Waterloo, as the court found the city didn't have enough shelter spaces, he said.
+The new spots mean the city isn't in the same situation as Waterloo, he said, as the court found that municipality didn't have enough shelter spaces.

 The low-barrier spaces are available for women, couples and those with pets.
 Meals, mental health supports and storage for belongings are also available, according to a city media release.

-The city is also providing free transit for people who rely on services at the Integrated Care Hub and its supervised injection site can get there, reads a statement from the mayor.
+The city is also providing free transit for people who rely on services at the Integrated Care Hub and its supervised injection site, reads a statement from the mayor.

 Paterson said the majority of people living in the encampment have left for a shelter.